 Thinking of adopting a Rottweiler Lab mix?
+These breeds are often compared to one another, so it only makes sense that they’d make an outstanding mix!
 Often referred to as a Labrottie or a Rottwador, this mix is delightfully unpredictable.
 Unlike many other mixes, the pairing of these two breeds results in puppies of all shapes, sizes, and personalities!

 Regardless of their individual characteristics, Labrador Rottweiler mixes are typically loyal, protective, and family-friendly.
 However, they’re also often energetic and social dogs that might not be the best fit for first-time owners.

 Before adopting a Labrottie, it’s important to understand how they’ll fit into your home.
 Our complete guide has everything you need to know about this unique and lovable breed, including their general temperament, exercise needs, nutrition requirements, and more.
 Get ready to meet the Rottweiler Labrador Retriever mix!

 This mixed breed is like a box of chocolates – you never know what you’re going to get!
 With most mixed breeds, you’ll have a general idea of how the traits from each parent will merge.
 But not so with the Labrottie.
 They might have the loving personality of a Lab, the loyal protectiveness of a Rottweiler, a mix of the two, or something else entirely.

 Also, their size and appearance can differ wildly, too.
 While it’s common to find a Rottwador with the head and face of a Lab and the body of a Rott, that’s far from the only potential look.